steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 Note that some monoliths are well designed.
 And therefore have those qualities.
 But then the question isn't even asked in the first place.

 # Magic Has a Price.
-Microservices Are Not Cheap
+Micro-services Are Not Cheap

-Microservices are inherently a distributed architecture.
+Micro-services are inherently a distributed architecture.

 Any distributed architectures have known costs :